 Once we get to the peak of the song they both wear the same shirt with another different style of scenery while still keeping that urban feel to the video.
 The background isn't as messy and busy so the main focus can now be on the clothing.
 The clear sky and the minimal colour make the models stand out.
 The camera angle and the positioning of the models are very important as they are both centre frame looking down the lens.
 They finish off the video with their logo again which makes the viewer be reminded of what's brand they have just seen.
 The length of the video is the perfect length as it shouldn't be too long because they only have one design t-shirt.
 If they had more products the video should have been longer with maybe more models and locations.

-While planning for this I wanted there to be some music playing while there are sweeping shots of the sixth form so that the video flows and doesn't feel awkward when watching.
+The Brief: My client from Ashlawn Sixth form has asked me to complete a virtual tour around a few rooms of the sixth form block.
+The client wants the video to be around 10 minutes long with a couple of words from some of the teachers in the sixth form.
+The video needs to be informative and easy to follow showing you a simple tour of the block.
+The video will need to have the name of the teachers and what area of the sixth form they work in.
+The video will be played to the potential new students of the sixth form, the video is a substitute for a real tour of the school due to the current state of COVID-19.
+Planning: While planning for this I wanted there to be some music playing while there are sweeping shots of the sixth form so that the video flows and doesn't feel awkward when watching.
 Originally I wanted to use some royalty-free music when thinking about it but I have come up with the idea that I could use the original music from the sixth forms band 'Anomaly'.
 I am friends with the people from the band it was very easy to contact them and ask them for permission for their music to be used as advertising.
 They agreed on me being able to use their music along as I credit them at the end.
 This would make the video 10x better as the royalty-free music wasn't at good.
 Another great thing about using their music in the background it gives the band exposure to potential new students of the sixth form.
+Communication: There has been constant back and forth between my mum and then my mum to the client about the logo they want and the font they want too.

 Also, communication between me and the band has been important too because they needed to make sure the end of the video had their legal copyright reservation